Treasure Island Development

 The Treasure Island Development is a 405 acre major redevelopment project under construction on Treasure Island and parts of Yerba Buena Island in San Francisco Bay between San Francisco and Oakland, within San Francisco city limits.
 The Treasure Island Development Authority (TIDA) is a nonprofit organization formed to oversee the economic development of the former naval station.
-Treasure Island's development was set to break ground during mid-2012.
-However, on April 12, 2013, The San Francisco Chronicle reported that the deal has collapsed, with the Chinese investors from China Development Bank and China Railway Construction Corporation withdrawing from the project.
 The Treasure Island Project is being developed by a joint venture between Lennar and Kenwood Investments.
 The development is expected to cost US$1.5 billion.

 Treasure Island Development Authority

 The Treasure Island Development Authority (TIDA) is a nonprofit organization city agency that oversees the economic development of Treasure Island.
 The Authority has a seven-member Board of Directors who were appointed by the former Mayor of San Francisco, Ed Lee.
 The Board of Directors oversees the goal of reusing the island in an environmentally and economically viable way, as well as creating and minting the master development plan.
 The current members of TIDA are: